 TMJ (temporomandibular joint disorder) is a condition that affects your jaw joint.
 While this condition is fairly common, it can bring about a wide range of painful symptoms that can interfere with your daily life.

 The TMJ dentists at Flatrock Family Dentistry are highly trained to identify the symptoms and help determine whether you suffer from TMJ.
-Our board-certified dentists Dr. Christopher J. Rouse and Dr. E. Michael Crosland also offer a variety of treatments to restore your comfort.
+Our board-certified dentists Dr. Christopher J. Rouse and Dr. Khan also offer a variety of treatments to restore your comfort.
 Depending on your symptoms, Drs.
-Rouse and Crosland will devise a plan to identify and address the causes of your pain.
+Rouse and Khan will devise a plan to identify and address the causes of your pain.

-We serve Greenville, Five Forks, Greer, Simpsonville, and nearby areas of South Carolina.
-Call (864) 297-5268 today to schedule a consultation.
+Flatrock Family Dentistry serves patients in Greenville, Mauldin, Five Forks, Taylors, Greer, Simpsonville and nearby areas in South Carolina.
+Call (864) 756-5576 today to schedule a consultation.

 What Is TMJ?